anodot/daria/agent/doc/influxdb.rst

 Pipeline config
 ---------------
 - *Pipeline ID* - unique pipeline identifier (use human-readable name so you could easily use it further)
-- *Measurement name* - metric name in InfluxDB from which to make query
+- *Measurement name* - metric name in InfluxDB from which to make query.
+Also this is added as dimension :code:`measure` to result
 - Values config
     - Basic
         - *Value* - enter column names, separated with spaces